Charlie Grimm: Legacy

 Grimm finished with a record of 1,287–1,067–12 while having a postseason record of 5–12.
 His 946 wins as a Cubs manager rank second behind Cap Anson.
 Serving as manager for nineteen seasons, Grimm won three pennants while finishing second three times and finishing 3rd four times; excluding his last brief run in 1960, he finished with a losing record as a manager just three times in a full season. only twelve other managers had finished with a record that had more than 200 wins as compared to losses (i.e. wins over .500), for which Grimm was 220 wins over .500.
 In the six decades since his last game, thirteen have joined him in said category.
 Of the 26 managers, Grimm is one of eight to not be inducted into the National Baseball Hall of Fame.
 Grimm is one of 29 managers to win 1,000 games and three league pennants, although he is one of five who are not currently inducted into the National Baseball Hall of Fame and is also one of six to not have won a World Series (although each member coached in the 19th century).
-In balloting for the National Baseball Hall of Fame, he was on the ballot twelve times from 1939 to 1962, but he never received more than 9%.
-Baseball historian Bill James described him as "One of the biggest surprises to me, when I ranked the managers, was how high up the lists Charlie Grimm was.
-He ranks about even with Al Lopez, Whitey Herzog, Tony La Russa, Frank Chance, those kinds of guys.
+In balloting for the Baseball Hall of Fame, he was on the ballot twelve times from 1939 to 1962, but he never received more than 9% of the vote.
+Baseball historian Bill James wrote, "One of the biggest surprises to me, when I ranked the managers, was how high up the lists Charlie Grimm was.
+He ranks about even with Al López, Whitey Herzog, Tony La Russa, Frank Chance, those kinds of guys.
 Not the 10 greatest managers in history, but the class right behind them."

 Managerial record

 Post-retirement

 After his retirement from baseball, he lived adjacent to Lake Koshkonong, near Fort Atkinson, Wisconsin.
-Grimm died in Scottsdale, Arizona at age 85, from cancer.
+Grimm died in Scottsdale, Arizona, at age 85, from cancer.
 His widow was granted permission to spread his ashes on Wrigley Field.